TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 I turned off the hot water.
 We can heat on demand when we need it and use it immediately.
 The normal heating cycle kicked in after a couple of hours.
 Reasonable COP around 5.

 Damon messaged again the following day.
-The whole team were heading out for a remote week long job but he would send one of them back a day early so they can fit the valves on Friday.
+The whole team were heading out for a remote week-long job but he would send one of them back a day early so they can fit the valves on Friday.
 He also offered to cover my electricity costs until the problem is sorted.
 At the end of the week, he had to rearrange again to the following Monday.

 Installation took an afternoon to do.
 It was a belt and braces approach using four check valves.
 Two spring loaded ones on the inflows and two flutter valves on the outflows.
 Some of the pipework runs had to be altered to get long enough straight sections to fit the valves in.